About the CINTiA 2022 Conference

-The first edition of the international analytical conference “Criminal Intelligence – New Trends in Analysis Conference 2021″ (CINTiA 2021) will be held in early 2021.
+The first edition of the international analytical conference “Criminal Intelligence – New Trends in Analysis Conference 2022″ (CINTiA 2022) will be held on 20th-21st September 2022 in Krakow.
 The event will be organized by the Polish Platform for Homeland Security and the Stanisław Staszic AGH University of Science and Technology in Krakow.

 The aim of the conference is to enable knowledge transfer between representatives of agencies, providers of tools for conducting criminal analysis, and representatives of the world of science.
 By participating in the presentations of new technologies and becoming familiar with the results of research, representatives of law enforcement agencies will gain knowledge that will allow them to improve their criminal analysis process.
 This will enhance the overall level of public safety.
 On the other hand, feedback from officers on the presented solutions will allow companies to better adapt their offer to the expectations of end users in the future.